ykim18mica/mica-gd220/lectures/w2-assignments.md

 1. It is also important to visit as many different websites/blogs as possible to get ideas for making your design better.

 #### Tips
-1. To control the width of your contents, first, contain the entire contents block within `<div class="container"> ... </div>` in your HTML file.
+1. To control the width of your entire contents, first, contain the entire contents block within `<div class="container"> ... </div>` in your HTML file.
 In other words, `<div class="container">` block will be the parent element of all the other contents.
 Then, using CSS, add this rule:

   ```css
   div.container {